soulomoon/Fix-usb-sleep/README.md

 Change Log
 ----------------

+2016-4-10

+- More general situation comes into consideration for ramdisk.

 2016-4-9

 - Added RAMDISK function for users who want to boost their appliacations by fully using hardware resources (c) syscl/lighting/Yating Zhou.